LeNPaul/physics-in-motion/README.md

 ### Mission Statement

 The goal for Physics in Motion is to create dynamics lessons that allow students to learn physics the way it was meant to be taught: through motion.
+For more information, please read the [full mission statement](https://medium.com/@LeNPaul/physics-in-motion-cb64911c93a4).

 ### Contributing